So this week, I’m offering inspiration to get your children’s creative juices flowing.

 Enough for all her starving people.

 For longer works, a cubic poem has the same number of stanzas, as each stanza has lines, as each line has words.
-Or try a hypercube poem with chapters of stanzas of lines of words.
+Or try an epic hypercube poem with chapters of stanzas of lines of words.

 + Tiny drops of sunshine